-If you ever need to set up direct deposit or automatic payments, you’ll need your correct routing number to successfully receive and send funds.
-The American Bankers Association Routing Number, also known as a bank routing number or ABA routing number, is a nine-digit code that identifies each individual U.S. federal- or state-chartered bank.
+The American Bankers Association Routing Number, aka a bank routing number or ABA routing number, is a nine-digit code that identifies each individual U.S. federal- or state-chartered bank.
 This system of identifying financial institutions was adopted for use in the United States in 1911.
-Different routing numbers, known as SWIFT codes or Bank Identifier Codes (BIC), are used to send money to overseas banks.
+Different routing numbers, known as SWIFT codes or Bank Identifier Codes, are used to send money to overseas banks.

 - Processing checks

 - Preauthorized drafts